SASSL, dba "San Antonio Seniors Softball League"

 Management of the organization is vested in a board of directors elected by each team.
 Directors elect the corporate officers.
 All directors and officers are volunteers.
 Currently, there are no paid staff members.

 The program is continuing to rapidly expand.
-Eventually it hopes to include a senior softball program for female seniors.
+Eventually it hopes to include a senior female softball program.
 Fees are kept very low in order to encourage broad participation regardless of income.
 A fund raising program is ongoing to improve the playing facilities at Normoyle Park and to augment operating funds in order to keep participation fees low.